-The use of the recording system MyConcern ensures that all information is stored securely and shared with the appropriate personnel.
+The use of the recording system CPOMs ensures that all information is stored securely and shared with the appropriate personnel.
 All staff are trained in the use of the system and share the knowledge that Safeguarding is EVERYONE's responsibility.

 The Early Years areas are 'mobile-free' zones.
-Parents and staff all follow the same rules, and mobile phones are stored safely and away from the children.
-All devices used to observe and track the children are school owned devices.
+This 'ban' includes all electronic devices with imaging and sharing capabilities.
+Parents and staff all follow the same rules, and mobile phones are stored safely and securely away from the children.
+All devices used to observe and track the children are school-owned devices.

 Safeguarding training, including Prevent, form a compulsory part of both induction training for new staff, and ongoing training for current staff.
-All staff are expected to have a confident, working and up to date understanding of key documents, including the School's Safeguarding and Child Protection policy (September 2021), Keeping Children Safe in Education (Part 1, September 2021) and The Staff Code of Conduct (2021).
+All staff are expected to have a confident, working and up to date understanding of key documents, including the School's Safeguarding policy (September 2023), Keeping Children Safe in Education (Part 1, September 2023) and The Staff Code of Conduct

+(2023).
 Staff are trained to identify signs of possible abuse and neglect at the earliest opportunity and to respond in a timely and appropriate way.